yereverluvinunclebert/Steampunk-CPU_GPU-Speedfan-Thermometer/README.md

  Dependencies:

- o A windows-alike o/s such as Windows XP, 7-11 or Apple Mac OSX prior to Catalina. o Speedfan temperature installation software. o Installation of the yahoo widget SDK runtime engine.
+ o A windows-alike o/s such as Windows XP, 7-11. o Speedfan temperature installation software. o Installation of the yahoo widget SDK runtime engine.